-Grain crops covers both the crop land and energy land, because crop land is required to grow the quantity consumed, and the energy/forest land is required to remove the CO_2 emissions from the mechanical operations associated with production, planting, harvesting, transporting and processing (Plymouth 2000).
-In calculating the energy land footprint of grain crops, first, this study converted CO_2e emissions into per tonne crops production.
-Second, we translated this CO_2e emissions into equivalent area demanded in terms of hectares.
+Grain crops covers both the cropland and energy land, because cropland is required to grow the quantity consumed, and the energy/forest land is required to remove the CO_2 emissions from the mechanical operations (Plymouth 2000).
+In calculating the energy land footprint of grain crops, first, this study converted CO_2 emissions into per tonne crops production.
+Second, we translated this CO_2 emissions into equivalent area demanded in terms of hectares.
 Third, this hectare measure was converted into gha using the conversion ratio and finally multiplied by the IYF.
-Several factors needed to be considered which affect the size of grain energy land footprint, including the quantities of grain crops consumed; the area of crop land required for growing grain; the amount of energy inputs; and the CO_2e emission level.
-The following figure 2 (a, b) segregate the overall grain energy land footprint into various categories of grain consumption.